Bharti-Parmar/Bharti-Parmar/README.md

 #### Software Engineer - Research and Development

 ##### Intro:
-* I am dedicated and passionate about my work 😊 and well focused toward my goals / future.✌️
+* I am dedicated and passionate about my work 😊 and well focused toward my goals.✌️

 * Daily active on stackoverflow to help by giving solutions in bootstrap 4 framework, JS, HTML, CSS, SQL and MySQL stored Procedure.🤝